Body doubling: History

 The notion of body doubling derives from the cognitive behavioral therapy (CBT) techniques which focus on assisting those with cognitive disorders.
 Body doubling was first used to alleviate anxiety and improve concentration; recently, it has gained popularity as a way to promote concentration in multiple settings such as schools, home-working environments, and occupations.
 It has gained attention through social media platforms like TikTok and YouTube, which has videos and livestreams to work alongside.
 There are also paid platforms and groups on social media to schedule body doubling sessions.

-Typically, in the 20th century, treatments for ADHD include methylphenidate (Ritalin) and amphetamine mixtures (Adderall).
-However, recent studies suggest that body doubling could be a viable alternative rather than the widely used medications.
-Additionally, individuals with ADHD often have educational accommodations such as extra time on exams, preferred seating, and breaking down tasks into various steps.
+Individuals with ADHD often have educational accommodations such as extra time on exams, preferred seating, and breaking down tasks into various steps.
 The concept of body doubling has been recognized as a new viable option for these pre-existing accommodations.
 The concept of having an individual close by to provide clear guidance and encouragement will allow the individual with ADHD to stay focused on a particular task should they be partaking in more than one task.
 It is important that the body double does not distract the other person with conversation or anything else.

 Methodology

 The individual and body double list specific tasks that they want to complete in a certain amount of time.
 The body double does not necessarily need to sit shoulder to shoulder with the individual but should provide a calming, nurturing, and quiet presence.
 The individual is advised not to switch tasks and solely stay focused and work on the task that was assigned.

-Some benefits of body doubling include increasing the individual's accountability, less feelings of isolation, and an increase in motivation.
+Some benefits of body doubling include increasing the individual's accountability and motivation, and decreasing feelings of isolation.
 It allows for subtle reinforcement to prevent procrastination and create consistency towards their goals.
 According to one director of an ADHD counseling practice, "The idea is that the presence of another is essentially a gentle reminder to stay on task ...
 For folks [with] ADHD whose minds tend to wander and get off task, the body double somehow works as an external motivator to stay on task."
 Most importantly, the body double creates a safe and accepting environment where the individual feels the symptoms of ADHD much less; such as criticism or failure.

 The demands of a body double can range on a spectrum.
 Some need to check in with the person for accountability, while others work in public or online spaces with the people around them serving as unaware body doubles.
 However, the main mechanism body doubling involves a feeling of responsibility, where not completing the task would let their body double down instead of themselves, which may motivate them more than completing it for themselves.